 Why ask this survey question?

-Expanding the list of potential retreat locations can give you more options for the next retreat.
+Expanding the list of potential retreat locations can provide you with more options for your next retreat.

 Why ask this survey question?